Ijaz-ul-Haq: Pakistan Muslim League (N): 1993—2002

+Pakistan Muslim League (Z): 2002—present

 Following differences with Nawaz Sharif, Ijaz created his own party, the Pakistan Muslim League (Z) (PML(Z)) in 2002.

 He was re-elected to the National Assembly of Pakistan for the fourth time in the 2002 Pakistani general election from NA-191 Bahawalnagar-IV as a candidate of the PML(Z), defeating the PPP candidate.

 He allied with the Pakistan Muslim League (Q) (PML(Q)) and was appointed as the Federal Minister for Religious Affairs and Federal Minister for Minorities.

 He ran in the 2008 Pakistani general election from NA-191 Bahawalnagar-IV as a candidate of the PML(Q) but lost the seat to a PPP candidate.
 Following the defeat in the elections, he resigned from the PML(Q) in 2008.

 In 2012, it was reported that he may join the PML(N) and get their ticket to run in the upcoming general elections from NA-191 Bahawalnagar-IV.
-In 2013, he allied with, but didn’t join, the PML(N).
+In 2013, he allied with, but did not join, the PML(N).

-Ijaz ran for two seats in the National Assembly in the 2013 Pakistani general election.
+Ijaz ran for two seats in the National Assembly as a candidate of PML(Z) in the 2013 Pakistani general election.
 He lost from NA-190 Bahawalnagar-III, losing to a PML(N) candidate, and won NA-191 Bahahwalnagar-IV, defeating a PML(N) candidate.

-He ran from NA-169 Bahawalnagar-IV in the 2018 Pakistani general election, but lost to Noorul Hassan Tanvir, a PML(N) candidate.
+He ran from NA-169 Bahawalnagar-IV as a candidate of PML(Z) in the 2018 Pakistani general election, but lost to Noorul Hassan Tanvir, a PML(N) candidate.
 Ijaz received 72,461 votes.

+PML(Z) merger with PTI rumours and denial

-On 19 March 2023, Ijaz merged the PML(Z) into the Pakistan Tehreek-e-Insaf (PTI) after a meeting with Imran Khan, the former Prime Minister, and the chairman of the PTI.
+On 19 March 2023, Ijaz merged the PML(Z) into the Pakistan Tehreek-e-Insaf (PTI) after a meeting with Imran Khan, the former Prime Minister of Pakistan, and the chairman of the PTI.
 He further said that he would contest the next general elections on a PTI ticket.
+On 29 May 2023, he later denied the rumours of PML-Z getting merged into PTI.

+He was re-elected to the National Assembly from NA-163 Bahawalnagar-IV as a candidate of PML(Z) in the 2024 Pakistani general election.
+He received 84,343 votes and defeated Shaukat Basra, an Independent politician candidate supported by PTI.

+Writings

+He has written columns for different Urdu publications, including Daily Jang and Dunya News.